Primula denticulata

 Mauve-purple globes of flowers held above clumps of vibrant green foliage in spring

-Established plant supplied in 2 litre container
+Established plant in two-litre container

 Description